supposedly/joffrey/README.md

         the decorated function will be called on two consecutively-passed command-line arguments.
     You can use the `namespace`, as in `flag`, to store info about this argument's values betweeen calls.
-    If `n` is `...` or `Ellipsis`, this arg will consume as many arguments as it can before reaching either a flag or a subcommand.
+    If `n` is `...` or `Ellipsis`, this arg will consume as many arguments as it can (excluding flags) before reaching either a flag or a subcommand.
     Intended to be used as a positional argument, as in `@parser.arg(2)` or `@parser.arg(...)`.
 - `clump` (decorator):
     Each component (AND, OR, XOR) takes an identifier, and any other entity bound to this parser with